Massive Ego: Signing to Out of Line and Beautiful Suicide (2015–2022)

 On 9 November, the band released an official statement on their website and through social media, that Lloyd parted ways with the band, due to work and family commitments.

 In 2018, the band supported Covenant as part of their UK tour in March.
 In April, they returned to Whitby to headline.
 Later in 2018, they played again at the Out of Line Weekender, and M'era Luna Festival.
 To celebrate a year since the release of Beautiful Suicide, the band released Nothing But A Void via their Bandcamp page.
 It featured two previously unreleased tracks from the album's recording sessions.

-Later, in September they supported Solar Fake, and entered the studio to record the follow up to Beautiful Suicide.
+Later, in September they supported Solar Fake, and entered the studio to record the follow-up to Beautiful Suicide.
 And in December they headlined their A Black xMassive show in London.

 The new album's title was revealed in February 2019 as, Church For the Malfunctioned.
 Massive Ego began their support of BlutEngel in the same month on the first half of their Un:Gott Tour.
 In March, the album was made available for pre-order, which revealed the release date of 26 April, and the track My Religion is Dark was made available to buy via iTunes.
 Digital Heroin was released 12 April with an accompanying video.

 In January 2020, Massive Ego went on a double headliner tour with labelmates Ashbury Heights.
 During the COVID-19 pandemic touring was cancelled for various festivals including Plage Noir, Out of Line Weekender and Castle Party.
-With being unable to tour, they collaborated with BlutEngel on a new single called, Nothing But A Void, released on Friday the 13th of November.
+With being unable to tour, they collaborated with BlutEngel on a new single called, Nothing But A Void, released on Friday 13 November.
 Massive Ego was also featured on Ashbury Heights' song One Trick Pony, released in late March 2021.

 In September 2021, they played HRH Goth Festival, their first show since the pandemic.
-Featuring 3 new songs from the upcoming EP The New Normal, including the single You Will Comply which was released 1st October.
-The band lineup changed with the live performance, reintroducing Lloyd Price after the departure of Scot Collins.
-As of January 2022, former Rosetta Stone member Porl Young has joined the band lineup.
+Featuring 3 new songs from the upcoming EP The New Normal, including the single You Will Comply which was released 1 October.
+The band line-up changed with the live performance, reintroducing Lloyd Price after the departure of Scot Collins.
+As of January 2022, former Rosetta Stone member Porl Young has joined the band line-up.

+Comeback (2024)

+In 2024, Massive Ego announced their reformation with a comeback performance at Out of Line Weekender festival 2024.
+During the performance on 2 May, they announced an upcoming single called In Your Own Darkness.
+As well as showcasing the new fuller live sound and image of the band, having moved on from the recognisable trademark make-up and 'Mickey Mouse' geisha hair style, in favour of a more grounded and gimmick free look going forward.